 All posters and flyers must be approved by the principal or his designee before being displayed or distributed.
+Once approved, posters and flyers must be located only in designated areas.

 PROFANITY, VULGARITY, OR INDECENT GESTURE

 Students who participate in such behavior may be suspended in or out of school.
 A student who directs this behavior repeatedly toward teachers, administrators, and/or other school staff may be recommended for alternative placement and/or expulsion.